foumart/JS.Rune.extension/README.md

 •  **Game iFrames reveal**: Click **`Game #1`** or **`Game #2`** buttons in the extension Popup to log the respective game iframe in the console.

 *Note: Initially I wanted to have the DOM tree in the Elements tab of DevTools expand automatically, but it is not currently supported due to the requirement for experimental features to be enabled by the user.
-Will have see how to do it.*
+For now using* **`Reveal in Elements Panel`** *button in the logged iframe right click context menu expands the DOM tree conveniently enough.*

 ### Installation